wilsonmar/wilsonmar.github.io/_posts/2021-06-12-chaos-engineering.md

    * Inbound HTTP Traffic
    * Outbound HTTP Traffic
    <br /><br />

+   NOTE: If you are running on Azure and have failover to another availability center or region (GZRS), Microsoft takes care of the failover process so you shouldn't even notice it occurred.

 1. Identify a Linux or Windows server where Gremlin can be installed: